Planning a Themed Birthday Party for Your Kid

 Kids are huge cake enthusiasts, so make sure the cake turns out to be perfect.
 It’s your child’s birthday so bake the cake yourself.
 Make sure to have a fully equipped kitchen with a clean design and healthy, eco latest-generation kitchen appliances.
 Store the food in eco refrigerators to ensure a maximum healthy environment for the kids.
 Once the cake is cut, and the birthday song has been sung, open the presents by gathering all the children together.

 As far as the food is concerned, have fun cooking it!
-For instance, cut the sandwiches in different shapes or decorate the pizza with olives that makes it look like a smiley face.
+For instance, cut the sandwiches in different shapes or decorate the pizza with olives that make it look like a smiley face.
 Buy disposable cutlery and plates, but choose colours that go with your theme!
 And try to cook healthy: for example, make the pizza out of fresh ingredients and use only cheese and vegetables, not processed meat.
 Create vegan-sandwiches and vegan plateaux servings.
+If you’re struggling for the time you might want to think about getting a sub catering company to create the sandwiches for you.
+This leaves you more time to make sure everything else is in order as you will only have to pick them up!

 Word of advice: If you want to add some meat to the menu, try using Miele combi steam ovens in contrast to the old ovens that can over-burn the food.
 They are one of the best home appliances in the world.